AlDanial/cloc/README.md

 modules is [embedded within
-cloc](https://github.com/AlDanial/cloc#regexp_common)) and so is quite portable. cloc is known to run on many flavors of Linux, FreeBSD, NetBSD, OpenBSD, Mac OS X, AIX, HP-UX, Solaris, IRIX, z/OS, and Windows.
+cloc](https://github.com/AlDanial/cloc#regexp_common)) and so is quite portable. cloc is known to run on many flavors of Linux, FreeBSD, NetBSD, OpenBSD, macOS, AIX, HP-UX, Solaris, IRIX, z/OS, and Windows.
 (To run the Perl source version of cloc on Windows one needs [ActiveState Perl](http://www.activestate.com/activeperl) 5.6.1 or higher, [Strawberry Perl](http://strawberryperl.com/),